Mathematical Foundations of Complex Tonality: Well-Tempered Complexity

-Given the fundamental theorem of arithmetic, one can show that any Gaussian rational has a unique factorization of the form $z = \Pi_{j=1}^r \,(p_j)^{a_j}$, where the primes are distinct and the $a_j$ are non-vanishing integers.
-The uniqueness is qualified up to permutation, the presence of unities, and ambiguities between associated primes.
+Given the fundamental theorem of arithmetic for Gaussian integers, one can show that any Gaussian rational has a unique factorization of the form $z = \Pi_{j=1}^r \,(p_j)^{a_j}$, where the primes are distinct and the $a_j$ are non-vanishing integers.
+The uniqueness is qualified up to permutation, the presence of units, and ambiguities between associated primes.

 It will have been observed that the tones (or intervals) that we have considered so far, apart from the equal temperament semitones, are Gaussian rationals and thus inherit from $\mathbb Q\,[\,\ri\,]$ the multiplicative group structure that is characteristic of the concatenation of intervals.
 In practice, we are concerned with Gaussian rationals that can be built up from a small basis of Gaussian primes.
-Let us say that a tone $t$ is {\em complex five-limit} and write $t \in \mathcal L(5, \mathbb C)$ if it takes the form